amin-abbasiy/git_in_practice/chapters/REMOTE.md

 Branching allows two independent tracks through history to be created and committed to without either modifying the other.
 In Git, a branch is no more than a pointer to a particular commit.

+	git branch <branch-name> master #create branch base on master branch git checkout <branch-name> #check out content of current branch to this branch, files states will be change to what this branch points

 ## TAG

 Typically tags are used for annotating commits;

+## CHECKOUT

+check out to new branch and change state of HEAD pointer

+	git checkout --force #this will overrite uncommited changes git stash #save changes temporarialy